Blemming/PoE-newleague/README.md

 1. Go back to bath house (a8) to do Trial and get crafting
 1. Go to high gardens (a8) -> Pools of terror, kill Yugul, tp town turn in quests

-## --=== Act 9 ===-- 4:42:02
+## --=== Act 9 ===--
 ### Tips:
     - Focus movement speed and life on items
     - Check prophecies
     - Don't forget to craft in hideout for res cap
     - Can farm blood aqueducts and do delve
     - Ziz farms blood aqueducts for 2 hours and gets a Tabula with humility cards
-    - go to a1 get bunch of skill gems and 2 wands with 3 sockets to lvl skill gems, to later vaal a lvl 20 gem to get a lvl 21
+    - SSF go to a1 get bunch of skill gems and 2 wands with 3 sockets to lvl skill gems, to later vaal a lvl 20/20 gem to get a lvl 21

 ### Quests